ibm-cloud-docs/openpages/logging.md

 To view {{site.data.keyword.openpages_short}} logs, go to the [Logging instance page](https://cloud.ibm.com/observability/logging){: external} and click the {{site.data.keyword.logs_full_notm}} instance.

-Ensure that the instance is set to the same region as the region that users want to route logs to.
-For example, if users want to route logs to the Dallas region, then they must set the **To target instance** to the Dallas region as well.

 ### Launching {{site.data.keyword.logs_full_notm}} from the Observability page
 {: #log-launch-standalone}